Use the Library Catalog to browse or search for books and more in the holdings of the VSC libraries.

 Then log in and make the request.
 Pay attention to your Castleton email for follow-up.

-corresponden$ or diar$ or interview$ or oral or eyewitness or letter$ or document$)
+(personal narrative* or corresponden* or diar* or interview* or oral or eyewitness or letter* or document*)

 and civil war and Vermont

-(The $ substitutes for whatever letters that might come next, so that the search includes any words that start with what's typed but might end differently.
-For example, diar$ catches diary and diaries and diarist.
-Different catalogs use different symbols for this.)
+(The asterisk substitutes for whatever letters that might come next, so that the search includes any words that start with what's typed but might end differently.
+For example, diar* catches diary and diaries and diarist.
+Different databases use different symbols for this.)